rtenacity/dark-matter-genetic/slides/slides.md

 </Item>

-- Evaluating the model on the testing dataset resulted in an overall accuracy of 99.995%.
+- Evaluating the model on the testing dataset resulted in an accuracy of 99.995%.
 - However, the accuracy for instances where a dark photon was produced stood at 80%.
+- Model had no false positives.

 ---
 section: Conclusions